ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/enable-index.python.markdown

 * When an index is enabled, indexing will take place, and new data will be indexed.

-* To learn how to disable an index see article [disable index](../../../../client-api/operations/maintenance/indexes/disable-index).
+* To learn how to disable an index, see [disable index](../../../../client-api/operations/maintenance/indexes/disable-index).

 * In this page:
     * [How to enable an index](../../../../client-api/operations/maintenance/indexes/enable-index#how-to-enable-an-index)